-How to Convert MOD to AVI on Mac and Windows
+How to Convert MOD Files to MP4 on Mac or Windows

 Why Convert MOD rather than renaming MOD to AVI file extension?